faisalfs10x/faisalfs10x.github.io/_posts/VAPT/2021-05-10-linux-persistence.md

 When you use SSH to log into a machine, a banner called Motd (Message of the Day) shows.
 Motd scripts for Ubuntu/Debian may be found in /etc/update-motd.d/.

-As for the PoC, we created a MOTD banner named 20-motd-bas that will make a reverse shell to adversary C2 server whenever any user login via SSH.
+As for the PoC, we created a MOTD banner named 20-motd-bas that will make a reverse shell to the adversary C2 server whenever any user login via SSH.

 	$ Command: